Cheetah helicopter crash: Questions need to be raised on the ageing fleet

 Lt Col Rajneesh Parmar of the Army's Aviation Corps and Capt Kalzang of the Royal Bhutanese army were killed in the crash.
 Lt Col Parmar was part of the Indian Army Training team that undertakes training for Bhutanese pilots.

 The Cheetah is based on the 1950 design of the Alouette Aérospatiale 315B Lama France.
 This crash has raised questions once again about the ageing fleet of choppers.
 The Cheetah falls under the Light Utility Helicopter.
-The existing plan states that the Hindustan Aeronautics Limited is to produce a total of 187 choppers.
+The existing plan states that Hindustan Aeronautics Limited is to produce a total of 187 choppers.

 2 pilots killed after Indian Army Chetak helicopter crashes in Bhutan